skiedude/evestructures/README.md

 SECRET_KEY= // retrieved from your developer account APP_NAME=  //used in the emails
 APP_ENV=prod  //use prod
-APP_URL = //url of your website for the emails
+APP_URL= //url of your website for the emails SITE_NAME= //used in disclaimer
 DB_DATABASE= // 2nd database you created
 DB_USERNAME= // username that has access to both databases DB_PASSWORD= // password for ^ user